Skip to main content

 Best overall

-NordVPN has risen from humble roots in 2012 to become the most popular consumer VPN brand available in what has been a consistently crowded marketplace.
+NordVPN has risen from humble roots to become the most popular consumer VPN brand available in what has been a consistently crowded marketplace.
 NordVPN benefits from higher-than-average speeds across 6 simultaneous connections, with very little intermittency.
-The company did suffer a minor security scare in 2018, when one of its Finland servers was accessed without authorisation, but since then the company has remained a popular choice for VPN subscribers all over the world.
+The company did suffer a minor security scare when one of its Finland servers was accessed without authorisation, but since then the company has remained a popular choice for VPN subscribers all over the world.

 2. ExpressVPN